Reading Time: 8 minutes read

 The human eye is amazingly agile for adjusting to lighting conditions.
 When a room gets dark, pupils in the eye expand to take in more light or shrink in a bright, well-lit room to adjust.
 The camera aperture works similarly in its mechanical realm.
 Aperture is an integral part of photography included in exposure settings, along with shutter speed and ISO.

-In photography, the aperture works like the pupil of an eye.
-It expands and shrinks to allow more or less light through to a camera’s sensor.
-The larger the aperture, the more light comes in, resulting in a brighter photo.
+If you’re asking yourself, what is aperture?
+An easy way to define it is to picture the pupil of an eye.
+Aperture expands and shrinks to allow more or less light to a camera’s sensor.
+The larger it is, the more light comes in, resulting in a brighter photo.
 If the aperture is smaller, less light enters, and the image captured will be darker.

 Aperture is adjusted to control how much light is allowed in.
 It also controls the depth of field.
 Aperture is displayed in an “f/number” format.

 - It has a more shallow depth of field

 Aperture is defined by the size of the opening through which light can enter the camera.

 Aperture sizes range from the widest (f/1.4) to the smallest range (f/32).
 Between them are additional “stops” of f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, and f/22.
 Each f-number represents one “stop” of light, a mathematical equation (the focal length of the lens divided by the diameter of the aperture opening) that determines how much light enters the lens regardless of its size.
 For example, an f/4 on a 50mm has a smaller opening than an f/4 on a 200mm.
 However, the same amount of light travels through both lenses to reach the image sensor, thus providing the same exposure.